gollum/gollum/README.md

 `java -jar gollum.war -S gollum <your-gollum-arguments-here>`

+When using the `.war`, please be sure to pass [absolute paths](https://github.com/gollum/gollum/wiki/Gollum-via-Java-WAR#absolute-paths-issue) to your Gollum arguments.

 ### Misc

 See [below](#running-from-source) for information on running Gollum from source, as a Rack app, and more.